novuhq/echo-action/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/novuhq/actions-novu-sync/ci.yml)

-This action syncs your state with the Novu Cloud.
+This action syncs your state with Novu Cloud.

 ## Using the Action in your CI